orangle/lua-pycrypto-aes/readme.md

 make install
 ```

-The default makefile for macos, if you want use it in **Linux**, just modify a little of Makefile.
+The default makefile is for macos, if you want use it in **Linux**, just modify a little of Makefile.
 Like:

 ```
 ## Linux/BSD